 Christianity is not for the faint of heart.
-As we have seen, Jesus urges us to "count the cost" of discipleship to see if we have what it takes, and many of the patriarchs had to choose between God and family ...
+Jesus urges us to count the cost of discipleship.
+Many of the patriarchs had to make hard choices, as do we.

-As Christians, we realize that God is not only powerful, but He is also the source of all power.
-How do we translate this understanding into practical action?
-John Ritenbaugh explains how we can tap into God's power to avoid slipping into apostasy.
+God is not only powerful, but He is the source of all power.
+We can tap into God's power to avoid slipping into apostasy.